Renggars/backend-inventory-system/README.md

 #### Validation Schema:
 **URL Parameters:**
-- `id` (required): The unique identifier of the category to be updated.
+- `id` (required): The unique identifier of the category to be deleted.
 This should be a valid ObjectId.

 #### Example Response
 ```json